antimof/UxPlay/README.md

 with the AirPlay client, so this may not be the actual screen geometry that displays.

-8. The title on the GStreamer display window is now is the AirPlay server name (default "UxPlay", but can be changed with option **-n**), rather than the program name "uxplay" (note the difference in capitalization).
+8.The title on the GStreamer display window is now is the AirPlay server name (default "UxPlay", but can be changed with option **-n**), rather than the program name "uxplay" (note the difference in capitalization).
+(This works for X11 windows created by gstreamer videosinks ximagesink, xvimagesink, but not OpenGL windows created by glimagesink.)

 9. The avahi_compat "nag" warning on startup is suppressed, by placing "AVAHI_COMPAT_NOWARN=1" into the runtime environment when uxplay starts.
 (This uses a call to putenv() in a form that is believed to be safe against memory leaks, at least in modern Linux; if for any reason you don't want this fix, comment out the line in CMakeLists.txt that activates it when uxplay is compiled.)

-10. Allow choice (with -vs option) of the videosink that ends the GStreamer pipline.
+On MacOS, Avahi is not used.

 # Disclaimer